CSSUoB/cssuob.github.io/README.md

 #### Event formatting

-The event data displayed on the webiste is taken directly from the Google Calendar event.
+The event data displayed on the website is taken directly from the Google Calendar event.
 Some properties are extracted using XML-like tags from the event description - note that this does **not** imply that other XML tags are implemented, so no other tags aside from the ones specified here should be